 Watch video on Youtube.

-Kim Gallon is Associate Professor of History at Purdue University, where she is affiliated with the programs in African American Studies, American Studies, and Women’s Gender and Sexuality Studies.
-She earned her PhD in History from the University of Pennsylvania, and she holds an MS in Learning and Design Technology from Purdue University.
-Gallon is author of Pleasure in the News: African American Readership and Sexuality in the Black Press (University of Illinois Press, 2020) and the field-defining article “Making a Case for the Black Digital Humanities” (in Debates in the Digital Humanities, University of Minnesota Press, 2016).
-She is also the founder and director of two black digital humanities projects: The Black Press Research Collective and COVID Black: A Taskforce on Black Health and Data.
+Kim Gallon is Associate Professor Africana Studies at Brown University.
+Her work investigates the cultural dimensions of the Black Press in the early twentieth century.
+Gallon earned her Ph.D. in History from the University of Pennsylvania, and she holds an MS in Learning and Design Technology from Purdue University.
+Author of Pleasure in the News: African American Readership and Sexuality in the Black Press (University of Illinois Press, 2020) and the field-defining article “Making a Case for the Black Digital Humanities” (in Debates in the Digital Humanities, University of Minnesota Press, 2016). she is also the founder and director of two black digital humanities projects: The Black Press Research Collective and COVID Black: A Taskforce on Black Health and Data.
 Gallon’s current projects include Technologies of Recovery: Black Digital Humanities, Theory and Praxis (University of Illinois Press), a book about the black digital humanities as a site of resistance and liberation, and Fiction for the Harassed and Frustrated (Johns Hopkins University Press), which examines the role and significance of popular literary expression in the Black Press in the early twentieth century.

 Featuring Lionel K. McPherson, Associate Professor of Philosophy at Tufts University.